developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/AudioCapture/audiocapture.md

-#AudioCapture

-## Overview
+---
+title:  AudioCapture Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
-Audio capture API allows you to capture audio from the device's built in microphone or input source.
+Audio capture API permits the capture of audio from a built-in microphone or input source on the device.

 ## Enabling the API
 There are two methods of enabling the AudioCapture API: